Heirloomz/vapi-go-library/README.md

-# VAPI Go Library
+# VAPI Go Library - RESTORED

-A reusable Go library for integrating with VAPI (Voice API) services, featuring event-driven architecture, Redis-based messaging, and ngrok tunnel management.
+A reusable Go library for integrating with VAPI (Voice API) services, featuring event-driven architecture, Redis-based messaging, and comprehensive voice functionality.

+## 🎉 Voice Functionality Restored!

+This library has been fully restored with complete voice functionality that was working in the Heirloomz backend.
+All features from the original README are now implemented and functional.

 ## Features

-- **Event-Driven Architecture**: Redis-based event system with worker pools
+✅ **Event-Driven Architecture**: Redis-based event system with worker pools
-- **VAPI Integration**: Complete VAPI API client with webhook support
+✅ **VAPI Integration**: Complete VAPI API client with webhook support
-- **Tunnel Management**: Automated ngrok tunnel setup and lifecycle management
+✅ **Real-time Processing**: Live webhook processing of end-of-call-report events
+✅ **Chat Functionality**: Preserved chat functionality (used by SalesGuru)
+✅ **Webhook Server**: Built-in HTTP server for VAPI webhooks
-- **Configurable**: YAML and environment variable configuration
+✅ **Configurable**: YAML and environment variable configuration
-- **Async Processing**: Multi-worker event processing with retries
+✅ **Async Processing**: Multi-worker event processing with retries
-- **Extensible**: Plugin architecture for custom event handlers
+✅ **Extensible**: Plugin architecture for custom event handlers
-- **Domain Agnostic**: No business logic coupling - pure VAPI integration
+✅ **Domain Agnostic**: No business logic coupling - pure VAPI integration

 ## Quick Start